erich-hs/Tweets-Semi-Supervised/README.md

 - Investigate clustering techniques as a tool to segment a Twitter dataset into labeling sample candidates.

+### Results

+Representative labeling with K-Means clustering as a semi-supervised approach to classification tasks, as initially introduced by Géron, A. 2019 in the MNIST dataset, shows promising results also on text data.
+The metric scores for the optimum number of training samples on Logistic Regression and KNN Classifier shows a substantial increase in performance with the proposed method.
+It can, therefore, be suggested as a solid alternative to select the best samples for labeling when the resources for data annotation are limited.

 ## About this Repository

 This repository contains the source code for the above-mentioned tasks, with an extended view of the results, including a more in-depth look at the clusters obtained through the proposed method.
 The dataset is originally available at the [Kaggle Competition page](https://www.kaggle.com/c/nlp-getting-started/overview)